 I apologize for Ward’s inappropriate and irreverent attitude towards the inspired text of Holy Scripture.
 In a rather funny coincidence, I learned what this passage meant from my 22 year old Young Life leader in high school, who had absolutely zero Bible training.
 He didn’t even own a commentary.

 Ward’s basic argument at the end of his book is essentially that the differences in Bible Translations “are really not that great,” and therefore read them all because “the Bible is awesome!”
+Yet we could argue the opposite from that very point.
+If the differences aren’t all that great, wouldn’t one be perfectly fine reading one of the translations?
 He continues to appeal only to personal experience and anecdotes to support his arguments.

 “In my own personal study of the Bible over the years, using multiple translations and commentaries along the way, I have formed a definite impression: the major evangelical English Bible translations are all essentially conservative—and the tradition they’re conserving is the KJV tradition.”Ibid., 133